NeogitOrg/neogit/README.md

     -- "split" to show the staged diff below the commit editor -- "vsplit" to show it to the right
     -- "split_above" Like :top split
-    -- "auto" "vsplit" if window would have 80 cols, otherwise "split" staged_diff_split_kind = "split"
+    -- "vsplit_left" like :vsplit, but open to the left -- "auto" "vsplit" if window would have 80 cols, otherwise "split" staged_diff_split_kind = "split"
   },